abelyo252/EliPrint/README.md

-# Eli Print AudioFingering
+# Eliprint AudioFingering

-Eli Print AudioFingering is a powerful Python library designed for audio fingerprinting and music identification.
+Eliprint AudioFingering is a powerful Python library designed for audio fingerprinting and music identification.
 It leverages advanced signal processing techniques to efficiently store and identify audio tracks based on their unique acoustic characteristics.

 ## Table of Contents